-We set off.
-The jungle slid by on the side, a single strip of green foliage for hours.
+The jungle slid by on the side, a single strip of distant green foliage for hours.
 The churning brown river and monotone white sky was a crushing color palette.
 It was hot.
 I thought about Marguerite and her wildly romantic Mekong, and knew, those days were long gone.
 We drank more beer.
 Unfortunately, someone had a guitar and we all sang songs.

 The second day of the boat ride was more muted.
 The scenery became interesting in the afternoon as we got closer to Luang Prabang.
 We wound through beautiful green karsts, and stopped at a cave full of ancient stone Buddhas.
 I spent time in contemplation, subdued by fatigue.
 The experience of Marguerite was impenetrable, as impenetrable as the black wilderness of the night before.
 I’m relegated to this cheap tourism, to insulting chickens, to the mild melancholy of locals who see us for what we are.

 Later, as I ate my coconut curry in the pleasant but touristy town, my mind wandered back again to Marguerite hanging over her railing, dreaming of her lover.
 Did her heart ache in time to the pounding Mekong?
 Did the heat of the overcast sky push down on her too, as heavy as her loneliness?
-Behind me, as I dreamed my old dream about Marguerite dreaming, the Mekong swirled brown, immense and relentless, running on through the jungles, through the lives of wild animals, of children with machetes, of old men on fishing nets.
+Behind me, as I dreamed my old dream about Marguerite dreaming, the Mekong swirled brown, immense and relentless, running on through the jungles, through the lives of the wild animals, of children with machetes, of old men smoking on fishing nets.